 Streamlined Deployment Management

-The Release and Delivery Management Services team chose to first implement Plutora Deploy since deployment is a
+The Release and Delivery Management Services team chose to first implement Plutora Release since deployment is a

 repeatable process.
-Plutora Deploy serves as a virtual command center — a one-stop shop for hundreds of people in IT to understand dependencies and coordinate deployments.
-Plutora Deploy also provides a highly presentable way to share information with other stakeholders.
+Plutora Release serves as a virtual command center — a one-stop shop for hundreds of people in IT to understand dependencies and coordinate deployments.
+Plutora Release also provides a highly presentable way to share information with other stakeholders.

 “There’s no way my team could have managed the rapid increase in release velocity without a solution to manage it all.”